Constructing g-computation estimators: two case studies in selection bias: Case Study 2: Confounding and selection bias

 \subsection{Simulation}

-Again, we illustrate the proposed estimator with a simulation study.
+Again, we verify our proposed estimator using a simulation study.
 A modified version of the data generating mechanism from Ross et al. was created (see Appendix 3 for details) \cite{RossLeveraging}.
-Here, we compared a na\"ive complete-case analysis, standard g-computation adjusting for only $Z$, standard g-computation adjusting for only $X$, standard g-computation adjusting for $\{X,Z\}$, and our proposed iterated g-computation algorithm.
+Here, we compared a na\"ive complete-case analysis, standard g-computation adjusting for only $Z$, standard g-computation adjusting for only $X$, standard g-computation adjusting for $\{X,Z\}$, our proposed iterated g-computation algorithm, and an IPW estimator for reference (Appendix 3) \cite{Zivich2022On}.
 The same set of evaluation metrics from case 1 were considered for a simulation of $n:=1000$ with 5000 repetitions.
 Simulations were conducted in Python 3.9.4 with the same set of packages.
 Again, we also replicate the results for a single simulated data set in R.

-The iterated g-computation estimator had negligible bias and appropriate CI coverage (Table \ref{Table2}), agreeing with the theoretical expectations.
+The iterated g-computation and IPW estimators had negligible bias and appropriate CI coverage (Table \ref{Table2}), agreeing with the theoretical expectations.
 All other approaches had bias and below nominal CI coverage.
+The iterated g-computation estimator was the best performing estimator in terms of the RMSE.